Preventing diabetes and its related complications

 YMCA's Diabetes Prevention Program

-Since 2013, Sun Life U.S. has been a national supporter of the YMCA's Diabetes Prevention Program (DPP), contributing to many great outcomes, including the launch of the program in both Boston, MA, and Kansas City, MO.
+Since 2013, Sun Life U.S. has been a national supporter of the YMCA's Diabetes Prevention Program (DPP), contributing to many great outcomes, including the launch of the program in Boston, MA, Kansas City, MO, and Hartford, CT.
 This national program helps people reduce their risk for developing type 2 diabetes by providing the tools, resources, and information they need to help them change their lifestyles.
-Currently, the program is available at 1,600 sites in 47 states throughout the U.S. and has served over 49,000 people.
-After completing the program, 92 percent of participants report that the program helped them improve their overall health.
+Currently, the program is available at nearly 1,700 sites in 47 states throughout the U.S. and has served over 54,000 people.
+After completing the program, 91 percent of participants report that the program helped them improve their overall health.